 Patt Sheldon is local—born in San Francisco and raised on the Peninsula.
 She taught mostly middle school English and Health Education in Belmont for 35 years, and never considered herself artistic, though her flair for color always showed.

 Patt became a knitter, then a weaver after moving “over the hill” in 1999.
 Experiencing two summers of heavy coastal fog, she realized she needed indoor sports to combat the fog.
 She took a few weaving classes and many knitting technique workshops, learned ice dyeing one afternoon, and is self-taught in jewelry design.
 She creates unusual pieces and prefers being ahead of the crowd rather than part of it.
 Her works are one of a kind.

 Ice dyeing natural fibers became a passion, preferring its soft patterns to deliberate designs.
-She dyes clothing and large array of home goods, as well as fabric for walls.
+She dyes clothing and large array of home goods, as well as fabric.
 The most exciting part of her ice dyeing has been collaborating with a former 6th grade student, now a fashion designer in Los Angeles.

-She is very excited to be part of The Vault’s inaugural art group.
+She is very excited to return to The Vault’s collective art group.